FranckPachot/ybio/README.md

 ```
 will create a bench0001 table with 1 million rows, in 100 batches of 10000 rows (this si important fir YugabyteDB that is optimized for OLTP with short transactions).
 Additional parameters:
- - tab_tablets: defines the number of YugabyteDB tablets for the table.
+ - tab_tablets: defines the number of YugabyteDB tablets for the table (SPLIT INTO clause).
 The default 0 will use the default from the YB server
+ - ind_tablets: defines the number of YugabyteDB tablets for the index (SPLIT AT clause).
+The default 0 will use the default (one tablet).
  - filler: is the size of an additional column in the rows that can be used to create larger rows
  - recreate: by defautl at true which will drop the existing tables before re-creating them